SecurityJosh/DownloadBlocker/README.md

         }
     }

+You will need to minify this JSON.
+[This](https://mythic-byway-180716.appspot.com/) tool allows you you validate and minify your chrome policy JSON.

-For Microsoft Edge on Windows, extensions from outside the Microsoft Extension Store can only be installed from a domain-joined / managed device system.
+For Microsoft Edge on Windows, extensions from outside the Microsoft Extension Store can only be force-installed from a domain-joined / managed device system.

 ## Block Notification